Bath Dynamical Decoupling with a Quantum Channel: Mathematical Preliminaries

 \section{Mathematical Preliminaries}

 In this section, we introduce some useful prerequisites.
-This includes essential notation used throughout this paper and a short review of standard dynamical decoupling with unitary kicks.
+This includes essential notation used throughout this paper and a short review of standard DD with unitary kicks.
 The latter will also help to compare our scheme with existing methods.